 The third setting I highly suggest all FTDNA look at is the Earliest Known Ancestor (EKA) setting, which is no longer editable by the admin.
 Having that person's name included on the results page will help all researchers — genetic genealogy enthusiasts and otherwise.
 To add that information, log into your account:

-Although I consider myself a serious and decicated project administrator, I'm unable to go through all test results and provide reports to every member of each project for which I'm responsible.
-Frankly, I've adopted some projects that are of limited interest to me only to organize and maintain them in coherent form.
+Although I consider myself a serious and decicated project administrator, it's impossible to go through all test results and provide reports to every member of each project for which I'm responsible.
+Frankly, I've adopted some projects that are of limited interest to me only so that ci can organize and maintain them in coherent form.
 For those, such as Bishop, a needful member must gain some initiative and ask for feedback.

 But I sometimes "get a wild hair..." and will often become intently interested in a group under my administration.
 I will closely investigate it to see how I might be able to suggest a move forward.
 Except in certain details, that ability is largely unchanged for those projects I've long managed.
-But as it now stands, I'm unable to exercise that initiative for the groups I've recently adopted due to the WorldFamilies closure, including the Whitfield and Hackett groups.
+But as it now stands, I'm unable to exercise that initiative for the groups I've recently adopted due to the WorldFamilies closure, including the Whitfield, Cochran, and Hackett projects.

 One's genetic makeup is, of course, a personal matter.
 But the Y-DNA markers tested for are not a product of natural selection.
 They're passed down virtually whole hog from one generation to the next.
-For all practical purposes my Y-DNA looks like that of my Cooley sixth cousins, even with a separation of a few hundred years.
+For all practical purposes my Y-DNA looks like that of my Cooley sixth cousins, even with a separation of three or four hundred years.
 As far as I'm concerned, my Y says nothing more about my personal life than does my surname.
 I see it merely as a clan marker.
-The Y does makes me male, but not much else that's of any real interest to most of us.2
+The Y does make me male, but not much else that's of any real interest to most of us.2

 Creating the ability for citizens to adopt a project was a brilliant marketing move on FTDNA's part and I wholly appreciate and thank them for allowing me the opportunity to explore this marvelous hobby to the extent I possess abilities to do so.
 But the continuance of this successful tool for the genealogy community requires the members' continued help and support.